Dino Melaye

+and the establishment of a federal university of agriculture in Kogi State.

+His tenure also included periods of political controversy and legal challenges, including investigations by law enforcement agencies and disputes involving political figures in Kogi State.
+These developments contributed to his visibility in national political discourse.

+Melaye's political alignment evolved over the period; he was initially elected on the platform of the All Progressives Congress (APC) but later defected to the People's Democratic Party (PDP), reflecting broader realignments in Nigerian politics at the time.

+Melaye is from Ayetoro Gbede in Ijumu Local Government Area of Kogi State.

 Melaye is a former senator and member of the House of Representatives and also a member of the African Democratic Congress.
 In 2015 he defected to All Progressives Congress (APC) but returned to PDP in the build-up to 2019 elections after months of political struggle with Kogi State governor, Yahaya Bello.
 He was chairman of the Senate Committee on Federal Capital Territory (FCT) Abuja and briefly chairman of the Senate Committee on Aviation in Nigeria.
 He was the spokesperson of 2023 presidential candidate of People's Democratic Party, Atiku Abubakar.
 In July 2025, Melaye resigned from the People's Democratic Party and joined the African Democratic Congress (ADC).